ikenjoku/doit-react-native/README.md

 ## Testing
-TODO - as projest evolves
+TODO - as project evolves

 [Jest](https://jestjs.io) will be used as the testing framework for both the unit tests and integration tests.
 To execute all tests, run the command